Paca la Piraña: Personal life

 La Piraña was born in Almería, Spain.
 When she was seven, she and her family lived for a brief while in Germany.
-She lived in Marchalenes, Valenicia, until 2017 when she returned to her hometown of Almería to take care of her mother.
+She lived in Marchalenes, Valencia, until 2017 when she returned to her hometown of Almería to take care of her mother.

 She first met La Veneno after they met during a performance at a nightclub in Torremolinos, but it wasn't until three years later at that they met again, this time at a park in Madrid.